Department of Language, Culture and Communication (LCC)

 Grade Mode: Standard Letter, Audit/Non Audit

-TR 612 Pragmatic Translation 3 Credits
+TCI 611 Translation Studies 3 Credits

 Grade Mode: Standard Letter, Audit/Non Audit